 The awards, held each year in March, celebrate the outstanding contributions young people (aged 15-29) are making towards tackling global issues, improving lives and achieving the UN Sustainable Development Goals (SDGs).

 Previous winners have enjoyed international acclaim, cash prizes and invaluable networking opportunities to help boost their projects.

 Next year’s awards are even more special as 2023 has been declared ‘Year of the Youth’, in honour of the 50th anniversary of the Commonwealth Youth Programme.

-Announcing the opening of applications on the eve of International Youth Day, Commonwealth Secretary-General the Rt Hon Patricia Scotland QC described the 2023 Awards as a historic milestone.
+Announcing the opening of applications on the eve of International Youth Day, in August, Commonwealth Secretary-General the Rt Hon Patricia Scotland QC described the 2023 Awards as a historic milestone.
 She said:

 “Young people are at the heart of the Commonwealth Charter.
 I never fail to be impressed by the talent, commitment and ingenuity of the Commonwealth’s young people, and I met many inspiring young people during the recent Commonwealth Youth Forum in Rwanda.